jabberbees/react-redux-saga-rest-stack/README.md

     - no dirty tricks
     - no singleton modules

+Later on I realised that in some cases I needed to know when a saga had completed or failed so I looked for a way to have dispatched actions/sagas return a Promise.

+This is exactly what redux-saga-thunk does so I added an example to show how that works.

 This is what I found.
 Comments are very welcome.

 ## How to use